RosterElf Logo

 Types of arrangements

-Who can request flexible work under the Fair Work Act 2009.
+Who has the right to request under the Fair Work Act and your company's tenure rules.

-How employees submit requests and what information to include.
+How employees submit a written request and what information it must include.

 What's included in this template